jayvejavier/iOS-NodeJs-MySQL-/README.md

 Avengers app informations:

-You can create a new hero via web thru this link
+About hero data entry and maintenance, aside from the iOS app you can also do it on the Web version thru this link
 - https://arcane-river-14727.herokuapp.com/

 Heroes API